 News article published on: 13th May 2019

-Ben Posford, Head of Catastrophic Injury at Osbornes Law represents Mr Dorota Rynkiewicz, whose wife Dorata died in the Croydon tram derailment, on 9 November 2016.
+Ben Posford, Head of Serious Injury Claims at Osbornes Law represents Mr Dorota Rynkiewicz, whose wife Dorata died in the Croydon tram derailment, on 9 November 2016.

 Commenting recently on the current police investigation, Ben has spoken out about his current concerns: